We share ALTE’s vision on the need to make the connections between learning and assessment – and between research, policy and practice.

 ALTE has a long track record facilitating dialogue between policy-makers, researchers and practioners.

 ALTE has been collaborating with the Council of Europe and its Language Policy Unit since the 1990s, and contributed importantly towards the development of the Common European Framework for Reference (CEFR).
 In 2003, ALTE gained Participatory Status as an International Non-Governmental Organisation (INGO) with the Council of Europe, and in 2010 joined the newly-created Professional Network Forum on Language Education and signed a cooperation agreement with the European Centre for Modern Languages (ECML).
 ALTE has developed several publications on behalf of the Council of Europe, such as the Manual for Language Test Development and Examining and the Language tests for access, integration and citizenship.
-Collaboration is still very active, particularly on issues related to assessing migrants' language competencies, as is evidenced by the LAMI SIG's co-operation on a survey about language policies and language requirements for migrants which will take place over the next year, with final results and report due by the end of March 2019.
+Collaboration is still very active, particularly on issues related to assessing migrants' language competencies, as is evidenced by the LAMI SIG's co-operation on a survey about language policies and language requirements for migrants which took place in 2018, with the results reported on in a conference in October 2019.

 ALTE has also been a key player in the EU's strategy to promote multilingualism.
 In 2012, a consortium of ALTE members delivered the European Survey on Language Competences for the European Commission, which measured 15-year-olds' competences in foreign languages across Europe.
 ALTE was also a member of the European Commission's Civil Society Platform for Multilingualism, and regularly participates in meetings and conferences where ALTE experts work with decision-makers from across the EU to help inform further policy developments in language education.
+ALTE engages with MEPs and other stakeholders at its annual European Day of Languages Event at the European Parliament.
 The European Commission has also contributed greatly to ALTE events, including the address that Tibor Navracsics, the Commissioner for Education, Culture, Youth and Sport, gave at ALTE's 2016 European Day of Languages event at the European Parliament on the importance of multilingualism and linguistic diversity in Europe.

 ALTE has been involved in a number of other projects connected with linking research, policy and practice.
 The 2007 Transvalp project, lead by AFPA, France, suggested 'Vocational Linguistic Competences' (Compétences Linguistiques